MJ Melendez Player Props: Royals vs. Mariners

-MJ Melendez -- with a slugging percentage of .765 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the hill, on August 14 at 8:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.389 on-base percentage in past 10 games, 91 points above season-long percentage), battle starting pitcher Emerson Hancock and the Seattle Mariners at Kauffman Stadium, Tuesday at 8:10 PM ET.

-He had a one-hit performance in his previous game (1-for-2) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-4) against the Mariners.

 MJ Melendez Game Info & Props vs. the Mariners